MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-answers-faq.md

   We have implemented mitigations to prevent GPT from using its training corpus as a source for answers, however it is possible for answers to include content from websites other than the one you selected.

 - The system does not perform an accuracy check, so if the selected website contains inaccurate information this could be shown to your chatbot users.
 We have implemented mitigations to filter out irrelevant and offensive responses, and the feature is designed not to respond when offensive language is detected.
 These filters and mitigations are not foolproof.
   You should always test and review your bots before publishing them.
-Publishing bots that have GPT Answers enabled requires admin approval.
+Publishing bots that have GPT Answers enabled requires administrator approval.
 During the preview, your admin will need to contact Microsoft support to enable publication.

 ### How was GPT Answers evaluated?
 What metrics are used to measure performance?